 The altogether five chapters enlarge on such ownership issues by citing several blockbusters and their plots.
 The first one identifies the duopoly’s movies historically, in terms of business practices, film rights and the (ongoing) struggle to exclude artists and creators from participation; this covers the Motion Pictures Association of America’s anti-copying and pro-copyright campaigns.

 Even though Claverie here concentrates on roughly the last 20 years of superhero movies, starting in 1998 when Blade hit the cinemas and ending with the films Avengers: Infinity War and Black Panther in 2018, he does a very thorough job.
-Actually, it is unlikely that another author with such industry insight has ever unfolded the many problematic copyright or copyright claims issues of the blockbuster superhero movie before.
-As most titles on the subject may touch modes of production here and there, but usually, those titles concentrated on popcultural and philosophical questions.
+Actually, it is unlikely that another author with such industry insight has ever unfolded the many problematic copyright or copyright claims issues of the blockbuster superhero movie before as most titles on the subject may touch on modes of production here and there, but usually, those titles concentrate on popcultural and philosophical questions.

 The author in a very entertaining way shows how many financial, legal and labor arrangements were necessary to make use of intellectual property of the comic book artists that became such a huge and profitable enterprise for the two big players today.
 And that this same intellectual property still is at the center of video games, movies, comic books (new and reissued), theme parks, and all kinds of merchandise almost worldwide.
-Copyright Vigilantes is an unusual title, and even though it may slow down your expectations to watch the next superhero blockbuster – now that you know who will not profit from it – it is worth reading.
+Copyright Vigilantes is an unusual title, and even though it may cool your anticipation of watching the next superhero blockbuster – now that you know who will not profit from it – it is worth reading.
 As Claverie’s thoughts on copyright, artist participation and missed paydays are well equipped to sit on your shelf next to other titles on DC and Marvel superheros.

 Review by Dr. A. Ebert © 2024